bykhov/bykhov.github.io/suppl/ts1/ts1_main2024.md

     * [ml-forecast](https://github.com/Nixtla/mlforecast) - Scalable machine learning for time series forecasting
     * [prophet](https://facebook.github.io/prophet/) - A forecasting procedure implemented in R and Python
     * [TF-1D-2D](https://github.com/Sakib1263/TF-1D-2D-Segmentation-End2EndPipelines) - TensorFlow 1D and 2D models
-  * The following packages are not allowed for the presentation since they are not maintained:
+  * The following packages are not allowed for the presentation since they are not maintained anymore:
     * [seglearn](https://dmbee.github.io/seglearn/) - A Python package for time series classification
   * Any other package/library can be proposed for the instructor approval.